nicholasadamou/firebase-react-starter-kit/README.md

 ### Modify the Firebase Realtime Database Rules

 Go to your firebase project dashboard and select *Database* under the *Develop* section on the side-bar.
 Change to the *realtime database* and select *Rules*.

+⚠️ This step is required because without it we cannot properly access the database and insert or update the necessary data when logging-in, creating an account, or modifying an already existing account.

 Paste the following into the *Edit Rules* form:

 ```json
 {